 - Check the language of instruction and the term when the course is offered (especially if you are applying for one term only).
 You can find this information by clicking on the course code on the course list above.
 This will take you to WebOodi portal where you can read more about the course.

 - Make sure that you have the prerequisite skills and knowledge required for the course.
 We will check your course choices preliminarily, but in the end, the student is responsible for checking the course prerequisites

 Final projects in the School of Electrical Engineering

 Whether an exchange student from a partner university can complete a final project during exchange studies at the Aalto University School of Electrical Engineering (Aalto ELEC) depends on the resources and research interests of the Aalto department the student is interested in.
 Placement is never guaranteed even if the home university has nominated the student as a "final project student".
-Therefore, we hope that all exchange students are prepared to take courses as well, so that they'll still be able to carry out an exchange here even if final project placement is not found.
+Therefore, we hope that all exchange students are prepared to take courses as well, so that they will still be able to carry out an exchange here even if a final project placement is not found.
 Priority in thesis placements is always given to our School's own degree students.
-Aalto ELEC has the right to reject an application, if a student is only applying for thesis work and placement can not be arranged.
-It may be significantly more difficult to find final project placement if you are a bachelor-level student.
+Aalto ELEC has the right to reject an application, if a student is only applying for thesis work and a placement can not be arranged.
+It may be significantly more difficult to find a final project placement if you are a bachelor-level student.

 If you wish to complete a final project of 30 ECTS, you have to apply either for the spring term or for the full academic year.
 The autumn term in Aalto University is not long enough to complete a final project of 30 ECTS in.
 Normally it takes approximately 6 months to complete a 30 ECTS final project.
 Students should always be prepared to complete their project within the time allocated (i.e. during the time when their right to study is still valid), because an extension to the right to study cannot be guaranteed.